Plan your

 Dataviz Bar Charts Rtw Budgets Repartition

-Note : These figures only correspond to trips whose route strictly adheres to the definition of a round-the-world trip, that is to say, going round the world, and returning to the place that you started from.
+Note : These figures only include trips of solo travellers and couples whose route strictly adheres to the definition of a round-the-world trip: going round the world, and returning to the place that you started from.

 Budget breakdown